What Does an Air Purifier Do & How Does It Work?

 Upgrading the filters in your home’s heating, ventilation,and air conditioning (HVAC) systems can make a significant improvement in your whole home’s air quality.
 Just like in a portable air purifier, you should change HVAC air filters 1 to 2 times per year.

 Good ventilation is another key to better air quality.
-Cooking releases gaseous toxins, which can float in the air and stick to surfaces.
+Cooking releases gaseous pollutants and toxins, which can float in the air and stick to surfaces.
 Use your kitchen vents whenever you cook and clean them often to make sure they’re operating at full efficiency.

 Turn on bathroom vents to reduce humidity and prevent the buildup of mold and mildew, which can start to stink.
 Ideally, keep the humidity level between 30 and 50 percent to reduce the risks of mold growing.